mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 [Download](https://github.com/movingplaid/Mayfly_TempProbeLogging) the Temperature Logging code from GitHub

-You will need to edit the TempProbLogging code to replace the DeviceAddres with the address discoved for your sensor (see `Address Discovery of OneWire Temperature Sensor`)
+You will need to edit the TempProbLogging code to replace the DeviceAddress with the address discovered for your sensor (see `Address Discovery of OneWire Temperature Sensor`)

-Open the code in the Arduino software and serach for the line:
+Open the code in the Arduino software and search for the line:

 `DeviceAddress TempSensor = `